 Continuing Professional Education on Business Valuation & Litigation

-Thursday, November 6, 2025, 1:00 – 3:00 PM ET
+Tuesday, February 17, 2026, 1:00 – 3:00 PM ET

-Speakers: Jim Hitchner, CPA/ABV/CFF & Harold Martin, CPA/ABV/CFF, ASA, CFE
+Speakers: Jim Hitchner CPA/ABV/CFF & Harold Martin, CPA/ABV/CFF, ASA, CFE

 Webinar Description: